vmware-archive/hillview/README.md

 in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.

-Next, setup the scala plugins for IntelliJ.
-Go to Preferences -> Plugins -> Install JetBrains Plugin and then search for Scala.
-Wait for it to install.
-Next, in Preferences -> Plugins, make sure Scala appears in the list of plugins and is checked.

 ## Import Hiero into IntelliJ IDEA

 Next, import the hiero project inside IntelliJ.
 On the welcome